Mazin Fayyadh

-Mazin Fayyadh Ajeel (مَازِن فَيَّاض عَجِيل; born 2 April 1997) is an Iraqi footballer who plays as a right winger for Al-Najaf in Iraq Premier League.
+Mazin Fayyadh Ajeel (مَازِن فَيَّاض عَجِيل; born 2 April 1997) is an Iraqi footballer who plays as a right winger for Al-Nasiriya in Iraqi Premier Division League.

 International career

 Following his impressive performances with Al Naft, scoring five goals during the 2015–16 Iraqi Elite League season.
 Mazin was called up to the Iraqi NT squad an On 24 July 2016 he made his first international cap with Iraq against Uzbekistan in a friendly match.
 He scored his first goal in a friendly match against Syria.

 International goals

 Scores and results list Iraq's goal tally first.